rackerlabs/technical-blog/_posts/2020-06-02-mulesoft-ipaas-a-primer.md

 Application integration is usually a daunting task, largely due to the nature of different data structures, legacy applications, and a team's overall IT capabilities.
-Mulesoft&reg;, a Gartner MQ leader in integration Platform as a Service (iPaaS), is the application of choice for systems integrators and application developers.
+MuleSoft&reg;, a Gartner MQ leader in integration Platform as a Service (iPaaS), is a premiere choice for systems integrators and application developers.

 <!-- more -->

-### Mulesoft Anypoint
+### MuleSoft Anypoint

-The Mulesoft Anypoint platform offers a centralized web-based management system for application integrations by using an enterprise service bus (ESB) instead of usual point-to-point application integrations, where every application connects to each other.
+The MuleSoft Anypoint platform offers a centralized web-based management system for application integrations by using an enterprise service bus (ESB) instead of usual point-to-point application integrations, where every application connects to each other.
 The following image illustrates the ESB:

 ![]({% asset_path 2020-06-02-mulesoft-ipaas-a-primer/Picture1.png %})

-Mule supports different architectures in its integration capabilities, including the following architectures:
+MuleSoft supports different architectures in its integration capabilities, including the following architectures:

 - Monolithic
 - Service-oriented